anna092/cbs5g/README.md

 go get -t
 ```

-3. Run the Program
+3. Run CBCF Service
 ```
 ./CBCF
 ```

-## CBE Simulator
+## CBE Agent
-This repository also contains CBE (Cell Broadcast Entity) simulator written in python.
-By running that file, we can send a warning message to the CBCF to be forwarded into the AMF.
-For now, the message is still hardcoded, but in the future, the program will also receive parameter from input to create a dynamic message.
+This repository also contains CBE (Cell Broadcast Entity) CAP Alert Agent written in python.
+By running that file, we can send a alert message to the CBCF to be forwarded into the AMF.
+Currently, the alert message is hardcoded for testing.
 To run the program
 ```
-python3 cbe.py --messageId="id"
+python3 CBE.py --messageId="id"
 ```